n-zeplo/product-practice-handbook-2018/README.md

 > The locus of corporate innovations has been product development.
 But in times of rapid and unpredictable change, the creation of individual products becomes less important than the creation of a general organizational aptitude for innovation. -- John Seely Brown

+Product innovation is the act of looking at the problems your users face with a magnifying glass to identify a service or good that uses new or improved technology and processes to solve the users problems.
+In this book we will attempt to identify the tools that are available to help tackle product innovation, the processes that lead to team success and a number of examples to further your understanding of product innovation engagements.

 ### Value Proposition:

 ###### TBD